-Headline theme Example actions Continue to secure funding and opportunities to support our most disadvantaged people and communities Launch remaining ESF tenders to support areas of identified need Achieve greater local control of Skills Funding to deliver growth Be an established partner to test / input to areas of national policy Ensure a proportionate share of the UK Shared Prosperity Fund Promoting careers where there are current and future vacancies to adults and young people Support the growth of the Careers Enterprise Adviser network across SELE Explore and showcase innovative new solutions for careers and training (i.e. virtual reality, online careers shows, materials for adults) Work with relevant partner organisation to articulate growth areas outlined in this strategy / evidence base (i.e. National Careers Service, Job Centre Plus) Ensure support for and awareness of entrepreneurship and self employment Removing any barriers Pilot an online skills portal for potential roll out Support Government Initiatives for Adults (e.g. Fuller Working Lives,
+Headline theme Example actions Continue to secure funding and opportunities to support our most disadvantaged people and communities Launch remaining ESF tenders to support areas of identified need Achieve greater local control of Skills Funding to deliver growth Be an established partner to test / input to areas of national policy Ensure a proportionate share of the UK Shared Prosperity Fund Promoting careers where there are current and future vacancies to adults and young people Support the growth of the Careers Enterprise Adviser network across SELE Explore and showcase innovative new solutions for careers and training (i.e. virtual reality, online careers shows, materials for adults) Work with relevant partner organisation to articulate growth areas outlined in this strategy / evidence base (i.e. National Careers Service, Job Centre Plus) Ensure support for and awareness of entrepreneurship and self employment Removing any barriers to provision, such as the availability of tutors and facilities Pilot an online skills portal for potential roll out Support Government Initiatives for Adults (e.g. Fuller Working Lives, Disability Confident) Utilise ESF for areas of need (I.e. tutor recruitment, digital skills)

-Headline theme Example actions Ensuring that local provision and curriculum matches employer need and is led by employers Launch tenders for remaining European Social Funding (to 2023) Work with industry bodies to respond to growth Oversee the outputs from the existing £37m capital investments Share this skills strategy and evidence base and updates with providers to ensure an understanding of employer need support SMEs and self-employed people with the skills required to start and grow their business Ensuring that schools, colleges and HEI have the right tutors in place Working with adult education providers to align delivery to growth Be ambitious and work in partnership with government and employers, directing spend to meet these objectives Play a leading role in government sector deals Ensure success of current and future capital and ESF expenditure Inform Delivery & Commissioning of National Programmes (e.g. National Careers Service) Pilot Government Initiatives (e.g. Digital Partnerships, Inclusive Employment) Establish a LEP wide employer led Skills Employer Panel Respond to Industrial Strategy Opportunities (e.g. National Retraining Scheme Funding) Upscale what is working well locally through Employment and Skills Boards Work with neighbouring LEPS to tackle Common Areas of Ambition Ensuring that employers understand and are engaged in the skills and Raise the profile and understanding of apprenticeships Secure public 'skills commitments' from employers across SELEP Communicate and share the skills strategy locally and nationally Inform and support the introduction of T-levels Communicate across the LEP networks (particularly Growth Hubs) Support SMEs to skill and unskill (a graph approximate across T lovels)
+Headline theme Example actions Ensuring that local provision and curriculum matches employer need and is led by employers Launch tenders for remaining European Social Funding (to 2023) Work with industry bodies to respond to growth Oversee the outputs from the existing £37m capital investments Share this skills strategy and evidence base and updates with providers to ensure an understanding of employer need support SMEs and self-employed people with the skills required to start and grow their business Ensuring that schools, colleges and HEI have the right tutors in place Working with adult education providers to align delivery to growth Be ambitious and work in partnership with government and employers, directing spend to meet these objectives Play a leading role in government sector deals Ensure success of current and future capital and ESF expenditure Inform Delivery &amp; Commissioning of National Programmes (e.g. National Careers Service) Pilot Government Initiatives (e.g. Digital Partnerships, Inclusive Employment) Establish a LEP wide employer led Skills Employer Panel Respond to Industrial Strategy Opportunities (e.g. National Retraining Scheme Funding) Upscale what is working well locally through Employment and Skills Boards Work with neighbouring LEPS to tackle Common Areas of Ambition Ensuring that employers understand and are engaged in the skills and employability landscape Raise the profile and understanding of apprenticeships Secure public 'skills commitments' from employers across SELEP Communicate and share the skills strategy locally and nationally Inform and support the introduction of T-levels Communicate across the LEP networks (particularly Growth Hubs) Support SMEs to skill and upskill (e.g. apprenticeships, T-levels, leadership, digital)